rudderlabs/rudderstack-docs/destinations/clevertap.md

 ![Configuration Settings for Clevertap](../.gitbook/assets/clevertap-settings.png)

-## Klaviyo Configuration Settings on the RudderStack Dashboard
+## Clevertap Configuration Settings in RudderStack

-To successfully configure Klaviyo as a destination, you will need to configure the following settings:
+To successfully configure Clevertap as a destination, you will need to configure the following settings:

-- **Account ID:** Your Account ID is an unique ID generated against your account.
-It can be found in your account on the **Settings** as **Project ID**.
+- **Account ID:** Your account ID is an unique ID generated for your account.
+It can be found in your account in the **Settings** as your **Project ID**.
-- **Passcode:** Your Account Passcode is an unique code generated for your account.
+- **Passcode:** Your account passcode is an unique code generated for your account.
 It can be found in the **Settings** as **Passcode**.
-- **Region:** Server Only: Your dedicated Clevertap region.
+- **Region:** Server Only: This is your dedicated Clevertap region.
-- **Use Native SDK to send Events:** Enable this option if you want to send events using device mode
+- **Use Native SDK to send Events:** Enable this option if you want to send events using device mode.

 {% hint style="info" %}
 Note: All server-side destination requests require either a `anonymousId` or a `userId` in the payload.